 Finally, this week we’re getting

-model from Apple.
+a new iPod model from Apple.
 (Congrats to Newsweek’s Steven Levy — a former Macworld contributor, I might add — for breaking the story.)
 I’m thrilled by this, not because of the presumably increased feature set but because Apple’s incorporating the wheel-as-button system introduced on the iPod Mini.

 This is great news.
 The third-generation iPods have a row of four touch-sensitive buttons that look cool but, ultimately, just